How to Draw a Lamp Step by Step

 Lamp drawing step by step

-You can see a preview of the drawing steps in the example above.
-The lamp in this case has a fairly standard look with parts that table lamps tend to have.
+The lamp in this case has a fairly standard design with the parts that table lamps tend to generally have.
+You can see how these will be added step by step in the preview image above.

 Step 1 – Draw the Lamp Shade